-You will have the chance to volunteer to work with a variety of organisations and advice clinics through our Pro Bono Unit and the Careers, Student Development & Outreach, which will enhance your CV and career prospects.
-We provide opportunities to participate in Pro Bono for all of our students from undergraduate (LLB) to postgraduate (GE LLB, GDL, LPC, BPTC and LLM).
+You will have the chance to volunteer to work with a variety of organisations and advice clinics through our Pro bono Unit and the Careers, Student Development & Outreach, which will enhance your CV and career prospects.
+We provide opportunities to participate in Pro bono for all of our students from undergraduate (LLB) to postgraduate (GE LLB, GDL, LPC, BVS and LLM).

 The ability to do a variety of activities at differing levels of commitment is unique to the law school - you can contribute varying amounts of your time depending on how much you wish to commit yourself to the wide range of projects on offer.

-We undertake numerous traditional activities like advice clinics as well as more innovative initiatives such as those available to our employment law students.We also offer Pro Bono as an integral part of the assessment process on our BPTC thorough three of our options (Free Representation Unit, Social Security and Domestic Violence (NCDV)).
+We undertake numerous traditional activities like advice clinics as well as more innovative initiatives such as those available to our employment law students.We also offer Pro bono as an integral part of the assessment process on our BVS thorough three of our options (Free Representation Unit, Social Security and Domestic Violence (NCDV)).
 We are even able to offer international internships (in South Africa) and have also entered into strong partnerships with legal NGO's such as the Free Representation Unit, Kensington and Chelsea Law Centre, Mary Ward Legal Centre, etc.

 We have no doubt that by being able to undertake serious clinical legal education through the pro bono unit you will enhance your professional skills.

 We offer a whole range of Pro bono opportunities, including:

 - Advice clinics (advice on all areas of common law and employment law)

 - Blackfriars Settlement Clinic (one-off advice on housing, employment, debt and small claims)

 - City University London Student Union Service (advice and representation for City University students before internal bodies)

 - City University Volunteering (volunteering opportunities available through City University’s central volunteering system)